World Day Against Child Labour

 History of WDACL

 In 2002, the ILO launched the World Day Against Child Labour to help combat the rampant amount of child labor being utilized all over the world.
-They did so when they discovered just how many children all over the world not only work in hazardous environments but are forced to do so.
+They did so when they discovered just how many children all over the world not only work in hazardous environments but are also forced to do so.
 It also wanted to address the illicit problems such as children being sold into sexual slavery.

 Child Labour Statistics